nathancarter/weblurch/doc-src/code-demo-app-plan.md

 ## Low priority

- * Insert much more text documenting the sidebar demo app.
  * If there is a selection when the user attempts to insert a group, and it contains text only with zero or more entire groups among the text, but no partial groups, and the selection is not exactly equal to the content